What Should I Do If My Bank Freezes My PPP Loan Account?

 and has been seen on Forbes, CNBC and Fox Business.

 Speak with Dr. Oberheiden today for a free consultation at 888-680-1745.

-We have recently learned that some PPP loan recipients are having their loan accounts frozen in connection with these audits and investigations.
+We know that some PPP loan recipients are having their loan accounts frozen in connection with these audits and investigations.
 For some companies, having their PPP loan account frozen is the first indication that their loan application or their use of PPP funds is under scrutiny.
-If your company’s PPP loan account has been frozen, this is potentially a very serious matter, and you should engage federal defense counsel immediately.
+It is potentially a very serious matter if your company’s PPP loan account has been frozen, and you should promptly engage expert federal defense counsel.

 Why are the SBA and DOJ Scrutinizing PPP Loan Recipients?

-Despite being created just months ago under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, the PPP and PPP loan recipients are already the subject of intensive scrutiny.
+The PPP and PPP loan recipients are already the subjects of intensive scrutiny, despite the fact that the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act was created just months ago.
 The terms of the PPP made it very easy for companies to receive federal loans that were entirely forgivable provided that certain basic conditions were satisfied; and, given that the program was created in a time when much of the country’s economy was shuttered due to the novel coronavirus (COVID-19) pandemic, it proved to be exceedingly popular.

 It also proved to be a prime target for fraud.

 Of the initial $349 billion allocation to the PPP (which was essentially exhausted in a matter of minutes after the program was launched), it is expected that tens, if not hundreds, of millions of dollars were either (i) issued to individuals or businesses that submitted fraudulent loan applications, or (ii) used for purposes not permitted under the forgiveness conditions of the PPP.
 This has led to criticism in the media, and it has all but forced the federal government to take a closer look at the companies that are currently utilizing PPP funds.